amrohendawi/amrohendawi.github.io/_posts/2020-02-29-rt-performance-monitoring-system.md

 ```

 Next, we download and unpack the linux kernel source code.
 In our case the kernel version is 5.0.19.

+> Make sure to replace the kernel version with the one you are using.
+{: .prompt-danger }

 ```bash
     mkdir rtlinux && cd rtlinux